Jimmy Frost, Grand National winner and horse trainer;

-Until we catch up again next week, keep safe and importantly be kind to each other.
+Until we catch up again next week, think of others who may be struggling more than they show and importantly be kind to each other.